smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 ---
 ```

-The Foam VS Code extension has a tags explorer feature that recognized both frontmatter tags and inline tags.
+The Foam VS Code extension has a tags explorer feature that recognized both front matter tags and inline tags.
-It presents them as a tree and lets you quickly jump to any tags it finds.
+It presents them as a tree as if the tags were directories and lets you quickly jump to any tags it finds.

 ## Search